actions/importer-labs/gitlab/valet-custom-transformers-lab.md

     - run: terraform show --json $PLAN | convert_report > $PLAN_JSON
 #     # 'artifacts.terraform' was not transformed because there is no suitable equivalent in GitHub Actions
 ```
 - We can see from the last line that `artifacts.terraform` was not transformed.
-In order for us to write a custom transformer we need to know the identifier which in general is the value between the back ticks `artifacts.terraform`.
+In order for us to write a custom transformer for this we need to know the identifier.
+In general this will be the value between the back ticks, which in this case is `artifacts.terraform`.
 This is how our custom transformer will target the correct step.
-- The custom transformers file can have any name, but it is recommend that you use a `.rb` extension so the codespaces editor knows it is a ruby file.
+- The custom transformers file can have any name, but it is recommend that you use a `.rb` extension so the codespaces editor knows it is a ruby file and can provide syntax highlighting.
 - we have chosen the `actions/upload-artifacts` as our replacement so we should look at the [docs](https://github.com/marketplace/actions/upload-a-build-artifact) to determine the correct final yaml
   ```yaml
   - uses: actions/upload-artifact@v3
     with:
       path: VALUE_FROM_GITLAB
   ```
 - Now we know the final yaml we can write the ruby file.
 In this file we will call the `transform` method.
-This is a special method that Valet exposes, that takes the identifier we determined earlier and returns a Hash, which is basically the JSON version of the yaml we want.
-Valet will call that method when it encounters the identifer and pass in an `item`.
+This is a special method that Valet exposes, that takes the identifier we determined earlier and returns a ruby Hash of the final YAML for the pipeline.
+The ruby Hash can be thought of as the JSON representation of the YAML we want.
+Valet will call that method when it encounters the identifier and pass in an `item`.
 The `item` is the values defined for that step in GitLab.
-In this case the path of the terraform report.
+In this case the path of the terraform report, if you were unsure you could use some basic ruby to print the `item` to the terminal by put the following line in the transform method `puts "This is the item: #{item}"`.
   ```ruby
   transform "artifacts.terraform" do |item|
     {